VulshokBersrker/robintuk/README.md

 - [ ] Custom context menu when hovering on songs/albums (In progress)
 - [ ] Installer Wizard
 - [ ] Open with (in file explorer)
-- [ ] Mini Player
+- [ ] Mini Player?
-- [ ] Remember last 100 played songs/albums
 - [ ] New default playlist icons
 - [ ] Remember scroll position on page back
-- [ ] Force scrollbar to stop before music control section
-- [ ] Add support for flac and wav
+- [ ] Add support for wav
 - [ ] Create a Genre section
 - [ ] Lock navigation when scanning for new music from settings?
+- [x] Add support for flac
+- [x] Force scrollbar to stop before music control section
+- [x] Remember last 100 played songs/albums
 - [x] Home/Welcome screen
 - [x] Search (on songs, albums, and artists pages)
 - [x] Shuffle Controls